amohanty66GT/Recrio-AI-Hiring-Simulations/README.md

 # Recrio-AI-Hiring-Simulations
-Recrio Simulation is an open source project that demonstrates the core experience of role based work simulations.
-It is a simplified version of the commercial Recrio product.
-This repository is meant for learning, experimentation, and contribution, not as a full production deployment.

-The goal of the simulation is to place a candidate inside a realistic team environment where they solve tasks, work with information, and make decisions similar to an actual job.
-The focus is on judgment, communication quality, prioritization, and problem solving.

-This project intentionally excludes proprietary scoring methods, advanced multi agent systems, internal datasets, business logic, and integrations used in the production platform.

-What this project is

-This open source version highlights:

-A workspace style simulation flow

-Task based and scenario driven prompts

-Lightweight frontend and backend example structure

-Sample channels and interactions

-A foundation that developers can extend

-It shows the concept of simulation driven assessment without revealing confidential approaches or company specific systems.
+Recrio is a simulation platform that helps organizations evaluate how candidates think and work in realistic job environments.
+Instead of relying only on resumes or quizzes, Recrio places candidates in a workplace style setting where they navigate tasks, collaborate in channels, review documents, and make decisions similar to an actual role.

+The goal is to measure judgment, problem solving, communication clarity, and ability to operate with incomplete information.
+Candidates interact with scenarios that feel like real work rather than theoretical test questions.
+This allows teams to understand not only what someone knows, but how they apply it.

+Recrio focuses especially on startup and high growth environments where adaptability, prioritization, and tradeoffs matter.
+The platform emphasizes:

+realistic task flows

+multi step decision making

+role specific context

+signal on applied thinking rather than trivia

+The version in this repository represents a simplified demonstration of that idea.
+The full commercial platform includes additional systems and features that are not part of this open source project.